DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Abstract

 \section{Abstract}

 The extreme requirements for high reliability and low latency in the upcoming \ac{6G} wireless networks are challenging the design of multi-hop wireless transport networks.
-Inspired by the advent of the virtualization concept in the wireless networks design and \emph{openness} paradigm as fostered by the O-RAN Alliance, we target a revolutionary resource allocation scheme to improve the overall transmission efficiency.
+Inspired by the advent of the virtualization concept in the wireless networks design and \emph{openness} paradigm as fostered by the \ac{O-RAN} Alliance, we target a revolutionary resource allocation scheme to improve the overall transmission efficiency.

-In this paper, we investigate the problem of multi-hop \ac{DF} relaying in the \ac{FBL} regime, and propose a \ac{DMH-HARQ} scheme, which maximizes the \ac{E2E} communication reliability in the wireless transport network.
+In this paper, we investigate the problem of {\ac{ARQ} in} multi-hop \ac{DF} relaying in the \ac{FBL} regime, and propose {a dynamic scheme of multi-hop \ac{HARQ}}, which maximizes the \ac{E2E} communication reliability in the wireless transport network.
 We also propose an integer \ac{DP} algorithm to efficiently solve the optimal \ac{DMH-HARQ} strategy.
-Constrained within a certain time frame to accomplish E2E transmission, our proposed approach is proven to outperform \revise{the conventional listening-based cooperative \ACRshort{ARQ}, as well as any static \ACRshort{HARQ} strategy, regarding the \ac{E2E} reliability.
+Constrained within a certain time frame to accomplish E2E transmission, our proposed approach is proven to outperform {the conventional listening-based cooperative \ACRshort{ARQ}, as well as any static \ACRshort{HARQ} strategy, regarding the \ac{E2E} reliability.
 It is applicable without dependence on special delay constraint, and is particularly competitive for long-distance transport network with many hops.}

 \glsresetall